-For the six months ended June 30, 2023, the effective income tax rate was lower than the federal statutory tax rate due to foreign income taxed at lower rates and the benefit of U.S. federal, state and foreign research and development credits.
-These amounts were partially offset by tax on global intangible low taxed income, non-deductible stock-based compensation and a shortfall related to stock-based compensation.
+For the nine three months ended September 30, 2023 March 31, 2024, the effective income tax rate was lower than the federal statutory tax rate due to the excess tax benefit related to stock-based compensation, foreign income taxed at lower rates and the benefit of U.S. federal, state and foreign research and development credits.
+These amounts were partially offset by non-deductible stock-based compensation and a shortfall related to stock-based compensation. the 15% global minimum corporate income tax.

-For the six months ended June 30, 2022, the effective income tax rate was lower than the federal statutory tax rate due to foreign income taxed at lower rates, the excess tax benefit related to stock-based compensation and the benefit of U.S. federal, state and foreign research and development tax credits.
-These amounts were partially offset by an intercompany sale of intellectual property, the tax on global intangible low taxed income and non-deductible stock-based compensation.
+For the nine three months ended September 30, 2022 March 31, 2023, the effective income tax rate was lower higher than the federal statutory tax rate due to tax on global intangible low-tax income, non-deductible stock-based compensation, a shortfall related to stock-based compensation and an increase in the valuation allowance recorded against tax credits and foreign net operating losses.
+These amounts were partially offset by foreign income taxed at lower rates and the benefit of U.S. federal, state and foreign research and development tax credits and the excess tax benefit related to stock-based compensation.
+These amounts were partially offset by an intercompany sale of intellectual property, the tax on global intangible low taxed income and non-deductible stock-based compensation. credits.